-Our psychologists are all nationally registered and qualified in a range of different approaches, life experiences and philosophies.
-Common to all is a passion for psychology and a belief that everyone they see deserves the best life possible.
+Our practitioners are all nationally registered and qualified in a range of different approaches, life experiences and philosophies.
+Common to all is a passion for counselling and a belief that everyone they see deserves the best life possible.

 Emma Clarris is a counselling psychologist with extensive experience in individual and group counselling.
 She has tertiary qualifications in Law, Masters Degrees in Counselling Psychology, Criminology (Forensic Psychology), Taxation and was a practising lawyer for several years before becoming a psychologist.
 As such, she brings a diverse background to her work.
 She is also a trained Coach and has written several coaching programs in the areas of leadership and employment services.

 Emma’s counselling philosophy is based on offering the individual an alternative approach to common interventions, giving them the opportunity to acknowledge and confront their own self-imposed barriers to employment, design and master their individual solutions and implement a long-term plan that produces lasting change.
 Her approach is founded in humanistic and psychodynamic principles but utilises a solution focussed, positive psychology philosophy to bring about results.